codefoster/codefoster.com/source/_posts/windowing.md

 date: 2013-08-25
 ---

 Windows (the OS) has always had windows - rectangular portals into an application that allow shrinking, expanding, moving, maximizing, minimizing, and whatever else.
-A window is a foundational element of many UI&#39;s.
-It&#39;s not right for every UI, but it&#39;s great for many and is a part of many popular operating systems.
+A window is a foundational element of many UI's.
+It's not right for every UI, but it's great for many and is a part of many popular operating systems.

 In Windows XP, I used a utility app called Resizer (I think that was the name) that allowed me to quickly relegate a window to a certain quadrant of the screen (upper right, for instance).
 It also showed the width and height in pixels of the selected window to allow for easier web development compatibility checking.